Fujifilm X10 vs X100T

 It is notable that the X100T offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X10 does not provide wifi capability.

-Both the X10 and the X100T have been discontinued, but can regularly be found used on eBay.
+Both the X10 and the X100T have been discontinued, but can regularly be found used on ebay.
 The X10 was replaced by the Fujifilm X20, while the X100T was followed by the Fujifilm X100F.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm website.
+Further information on the features and operation of the X10 and X100T can be found, respectively, in the Fujifilm X10 Manual (free pdf) or the online Fujifilm X100T Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X10 or the Fujifilm X100T – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.